Cabji/steelCalc/README.md

 # Current Aim

+- Fix sizer bug when UpdateResults() is called: sizer/widgets are not automatically adjusting size to fit required information in them
-- Start code for auto-calculations when user changes input values.
-Use  SteelCalcMain::UpdateResults()
+- Continue code for auto-calculations when user changes input values.
+Use  SteelCalcMain::UpdateResults().
+  - Calculate bar Area value
+  - Determine bar processing type (count how many length values there are)
+  - Calculate Cost per Mg
+  - Calculate total Weight

 # To Do